Kris Draper: Playing career

-Draper did not have a breakout season offensively until the 2003–04 season, when he scored 24 goals and 40 points, helping Detroit win the Presidents' Trophy as the team with the highest regular season point total.
+Draper did not have a breakout offensive season until the 2003–04 season, when he scored 24 goals and 40 points, helping Detroit win the Presidents' Trophy as the team with the highest regular season point total.
 In addition to his offensive contributions, Draper also won the Frank J. Selke Trophy at season's end as the NHL's top defensive forward.

 Draper was selected to play for Team Canada at the 2006 Winter Olympics in Turin, Italy.
-Despite the personal achievement for Draper, Canada disappointed in the tournament, losing 2–0 to Russia in the quarter-finals and failing to medal.
+Despite the personal achievement, Canada disappointed in the tournament, losing 2–0 to Russia in the quarter-finals and failing to medal.

 During the 2006–07 season, Draper was named an alternate captain of the Red Wings.
 On October 25, 2007, he signed a three-year, $4.75 million contract extension with the team.
-He earned $1.85 million in 2008–09, $1.65 million in 2009–10 and $1.25 million in the 2010–11 for an annual salary cap hit of $1.58 million.
+He earned $1.85 million in 2008–09, $1.65 million in 2009–10, and $1.25 million in the 2010–11 season, for an annual salary cap hit of $1.58 million.

 Draper prior to a faceoff against the Calgary Flames.

-On March 17, 2009, Draper became the fifth player to play 1,000 games in a Red Wing uniform, a feat accomplished only by Gordie Howe, Alex Delvecchio, Steve Yzerman, Nicklas Lidström and Tomas Holmström.
-All aforementioned players, save for Holmström, are enshrined in the Hockey Hall of Fame, and all have had their numbers retired by the Red Wings, except for Holmström.
-In Draper's case, his 1,000th game in a Red Wing uniform was his 1,020th game overall (passing the 1,000 NHL game milestone February 2, 2009).
+On March 17, 2009, Draper became the fifth player to play 1,000 games in a Red Wings uniform, a feat accomplished only by Gordie Howe, Alex Delvecchio, Steve Yzerman, Nicklas Lidström, and Tomas Holmström.
+All of the aforementioned players, except Holmström, are enshrined in the Hockey Hall of Fame, and all have had their numbers retired by the Red Wings, except Holmström.
+In Draper's case, his 1,000th game in a Red Wings uniform was his 1,020th NHL game overall (passing the 1,000 NHL game milestone on February 2, 2009).